 How were the grades for each state assigned?

-States were graded by evaluating the following criteria for each state and the District of Columbia:
+States were graded by evaluating the following criteria for each state and the District of Columbia:- Number of peer-led RESOLVE support groups in state for people experiencing fertility issues

-• Number of physicians specializing in infertility in state, at SART-accredited fertility clinics
+- Number of physicians specializing in infertility in state, at SART-accredited fertility clinics

-• Number of women in state who have experienced physical difficulty in getting pregnant or carrying a pregnancy to live birth
+- Number of women in state who have experienced physical difficulty in getting pregnant or carrying a pregnancy to live birth

-• Insurance mandate information in each state
+- Insurance mandate information in each state

 WA Grade D